 Bonnie rolled her eyes again.
 "Josh doesn't have to know.
 As far as everyone would be concerned, we're just two friends hanging out.
 Am I going to have to write another letter to get you to agree?" she asked, practically snorting through the question because of her aggravation with the lovely hero.

-The tanned female was done with hearing excuses.
+Bonnie scowled.
+She was done with hearing excuses.
 She put the idea out there and now she was going to have her way.
-It was something that she was used to, after all; well, it was something that she was used to outside of her home.
+It was something that she was used to, after all.
+Well, it was something that she was used to outside of her home.

 "No, we're going out.
 You're going to have a damn good time and that's the end of it.
 It's not going to be weird and it's not going to mess up this friendship.
 So, you dress nice for Friday night and we're going out," Bonnie stated soundly and she noticed that Kim was about to say something, an objection no doubt.
 "And if you have a date with Mankey, cancel it."